Way2CU/Serval-Documentation/Collection/API_1.0.markdown

 ### <a name="leads/submit">Submitting new lead</a>

-This endpoint is used to submit new lead or update existing information.
-By specifying lead `id` in your request body data will be modified instead of inserted.
-Only [specific fields](#leads/data-structure) can be modified.
+This endpoint is used to submit new lead data.
+Response will provide all of the lead data stored.
+Only [specific fields](#leads/data-structure) can be posted.
 Others will be ignored.

 Method: `POST`
 Endpoint: `/v1/json/leads`